MetaTrader 4 vs MetaTrader 5

 Which Platform Should You Start With

 For a trader who is new to forex and plans to focus on currency pairs, MT4 is the lower-friction starting point.
 The interface is simpler, the learning curve is shorter, and the available community resources, tutorials, and indicator libraries specifically for MT4 are extensive.
-Getting comfortable with charting, order placement, and position management is easier without the additional features of MT5 creating distraction.
+Many beginners find MT4 easier to learn because its interface is straightforward and less crowded.

-For a trader who wants to trade multiple asset classes from the start, MT5 is the correct choice from day one.
+For a trader who wants to trade multiple asset classes right from the beginning, MT5 is the correct choice from day one.
 Starting on MT4 and then switching later means relearning the interface and potentially losing access to indicators and Expert Advisors built for MT4.

 For a trader who already has algorithmic strategies or intends to build them, MT5 is worth starting with despite the steeper initial learning curve, because the backtesting tools and MQL5 language are significantly more capable than their MT4 equivalents.